flutter/flutter/CONTRIBUTING.md

 the `packages/flutter/coverage` directory.
 It should have been downloaded by the `flutter update-packages` command you ran previously.

+If you want to iterate quickly on improving test coverage, consider using this
+workflow:

+ * Open a file and observe that some line is untested.
+ * Write a test that exercises that line.
+ * Run `flutter test --merge-coverage path/to/your/test_test.dart`.
+ * After the test passes, observe that the line is now tested.

+This workflow merges the coverage data from this test run with the base coverage data downloaded by `flutter update-packages`.

 See [issue 4719](https://github.com/flutter/flutter/issues/4719) for ideas about how to improve this workflow.